n7tae/doh/README.md

 Use your favorite file editor to edit your `dmr.cfg` file.
 You'll want to add your callsign and DMR ID in the `[General]` section and change the Duplex line if you are using a modem that supports duplex operation.
 Set your frequency in the `[Info]` section and you can also change other values in this section.

 Check other values and change as needed.
 Make sure the `[Modem]` section is correct for your MMDVM-based modem.
-The `[DMR Network]` section is defined as a **Direct** connection to the IPSC2-QUADNET DMR+ reflector.
-Of course you can connect to any system you want.
-Alternatively, you can use DMRGateway and connect to several systems, make sure you remove the active values in this `[DMR Network]` and uncomment the values for the `Type=Gateway` network.
+The `[DMR Network]` section is already defined as a **Direct** connection to the IPSC2-QUADNET DMR+ reflector.
+Of course you can connect to any system you want, so feel free to modify this section as you want.
+If you want to be able to access multiple DMR networks, you can use DMRGateway and connect to several systems, make sure you remove the active values in this `[DMR Network]` and uncomment the values for the `Type=Gateway` network.

 ### Optionally build and configure the DMRGateway